hubikz/FnFCinema/README.md

 3. Production release based on build docker container where we passing secrets, passwords etc. from environment variables (e.g. k8s secrets)
 4. Application have health check endpoint

+## ADR
+1. Movies data are quire constant, taking in consideration IMDB API limits requests I decide to take data from there once on creation.
+In future "refresh" endpoint can be implemented.

 ## How to run tests

 1. Run MongoDB first